Procedural Rules, 29 CFR Part 2700

 § 2700.80 Standards of conduct; disciplinary proceedings.

 (a) Standards of conduct.
-Individuals practicing before the Commission or before Commission Judges shall conform to the standards of ethical conduct required of practitioners in the courts of the United States.
+Representatives appearing before the Commission or before Commission ALJs pursuant to § 2700.3(b) shall conform to the standards of ethical conduct required of practitioners under the American Bar Association’s Model Rules of Professional Conduct (“ABA’s Model Rules”).
+The Commission shall apply the ABA’s Model rules as far as practicable.

 (b) Grounds.
-Disciplinary proceedings may be instituted against anyone who is practicing or has practiced before the Commission on grounds that such person has engaged in unethical or unprofessional conduct; has failed to comply with these rules or an order of the Commission or its Judges; has been disbarred or suspended by a court or administrative agency; or has been disciplined by a Judge under paragraph (e) of this section.
+Disciplinary proceedings may be instituted against anyone who is appearing or has appeared before the Commission on grounds that such person has engaged in unethical or unprofessional conduct; has failed to comply with these rules or an order of the Commission or its ALJs; has been disbarred or suspended by a court or administrative agency; or has been disciplined by an ALJ under paragraph (e) of this section.

 (c) Disciplinary proceedings shall be subject to the following procedure:

 (1) Disciplinary referral.
-Except as provided in paragraph (e) of this section, a Judge or other person having knowledge of circumstances that may warrant disciplinary proceedings against an individual who is practicing or has practiced before the Commission shall forward to the Commission for action such information in the form of a written disciplinary referral.
-Whenever the Commission receives a disciplinary referral, the matter shall be assigned a docket number.
+Except as provided in paragraph (e) of this section, an ALJ or other person having knowledge of circumstances that may warrant disciplinary proceedings against a representative who is appearing or has appeared before the Commission shall forward to the Commission for action such information in the form of a written disciplinary referral.
+Whenever the Commission receives a disciplinary referral, the matter shall be assigned a docket number and a notice will be issued to the individual named in the referral of the initiation of an investigation.

-(d) Appeal from Judge’s decision.
-Any person adversely affected or aggrieved by the Judge’s decision is entitled to review by the Commission.
-A person seeking such review shall file a notice of appeal with the Commission within 30 days after the issuance of the Judge’s decision.
+(d) Appeal from ALJ’s decision.
+Any person adversely affected or aggrieved by the ALJ’s decision is entitled to review by the Commission.
+A person seeking such review shall file a notice of appeal with the Commission within 30 days after the issuance of the ALJ’s decision.

-(e) Misconduct before a Judge.
-A Judge may order the removal of any person, including a representative of a party, who engages in disruptive conduct in the Judge’s presence.
-If a representative is ordered removed, the Judge shall allow the party represented by the person a reasonable time to engage another representative.
-In all instances of removal of a person for disruptive conduct, the Judge shall place in the record a written statement on the matter.
-A party aggrieved by a Judge’s order of removal may appeal by requesting interlocutory review pursuant to § 2700.76 or, alternatively, may assign the Judge’s ruling as error in a petition for discretionary review.
+(e) Misconduct before an ALJ.
+An ALJ may order the removal of any person, including a representative of a party, who engages in disruptive conduct in the ALJ’s presence.
+If a representative is ordered removed, the ALJ shall allow the party represented by the person a reasonable time to engage another representative.
+In all instances of removal of a person for disruptive conduct, the ALJ shall place in the record a written statement on the matter.
+A party aggrieved by an ALJ’s order of removal may appeal by requesting interlocutory review pursuant to § 2700.76 or, alternatively, may assign the ALJ’s ruling as error in a petition for discretionary review.

 (b) Request to withdraw.
-A party may request a Commissioner or a Judge to withdraw on grounds of personal bias or other disqualification.
+A party may request a Commissioner or an ALJ to withdraw on grounds of personal bias or other disqualification.
 A party shall make such a request by promptly filing an affidavit setting forth in detail the matters alleged to constitute personal bias or other grounds for disqualification.

-(c) Procedure if Commissioner or Judge does not withdraw.
-If, upon being requested to withdraw pursuant to paragraph (b) of this section, the Commissioner or the Judge does not withdraw from the proceeding, he shall so rule upon the record, stating the grounds for his ruling.
-If the Judge does not withdraw, he shall proceed with the hearing, or, if the hearing has been completed, he shall proceed with the issuance of his decision, unless the Commission stays the hearing or further proceedings upon the granting of a petition for interlocutory review of the Judge’s decision not to withdraw.
+(c) Procedure if Commissioner or ALJ does not withdraw.
+If, upon being requested to withdraw pursuant to paragraph (b) of this section, the Commissioner or the ALJ does not withdraw from the proceeding, the Commissioner or ALJ shall so rule upon the record, stating the grounds for such ruling.
+If the ALJ does not withdraw, the ALJ shall proceed with the hearing, or, if the hearing has been completed, the ALJ shall proceed with the issuance of a decision, unless the Commission stays the hearing or further proceedings upon the granting of a petition for interlocutory review of the ALJ’s decision not to withdraw.

 (1) Ex parte communication means an oral or written communication not on the public record concerning any matter or proceeding with respect to which reasonable prior notice to all parties has not been given.
 A status or informational request does not constitute an ex parte communication.